feathersjs/docs/faq/readme.md

 We've been collecting some commonly asked questions here.
 We'll either be updating the guide directly, providing answers here, or both.

+## How do I create custom methods?

+## Is Feathers production ready?

+## What is the difference between hooks and events?

+## What do event filters do?

+## How do I do associations?

+## I am not getting the right HTTP error code

+## I am not getting JSON errors

 ## How do I debug my app

 It's really no different than debugging any other NodeJS app but you can refer to the [Debugging](../debugging/readme.md) section of the guide for more Feathers specific tips and tricks.